Hermit crabs have various bright and vibrant shades, but their colors can suddenly change.

-The most common reasons for hermit crabs to fade to gray include:
+The most common reasons for hermit crabs to fade to gray include the following:

-The tank could have a problem, especially if several hermit crabs are graying simultaneously.
+The tank could be problematic, especially if several hermit crabs are graying simultaneously.

 If a hermit crab turns white, it’s very sick or dying.

-The hermit crab is likely dead if other hermit crabs gather around a white tankmate.
+The hermit crab is likely dead if others gather around a white tankmate.
 As per Ecology and Evolution, dying hermit crabs release specific pheromones, and conspecifics pick these up.

 Your other hermit crabs are amassing because they want the vacant shell left by the deceased and may eat the carcass.
 Hermit crabs are natural scavengers, so they’re prone to cannibalism.

 If you notice white spots, the hermit crab likely has mites.